bgoonz/Documentation-site-react/blog/pug.md

 #### `pug.compile(source, options)`{.language-javascript} {#pugcompilesource-options .mume-header}

--   will compile the Pug source code into a JavaScript function that takes a data object (called “locals”) as an argument.
+-   will compile the Pug source code into a JavaScript function that takes a data object (called "locals") as an argument.
 -   Call that resultant function with your data, and voilà!, it will return a string of HTML rendered with your data.
 -   The compiled function can be re-used, and called with different sets